Onions

 USDA Planting Zone: 7–10

 Special Notes: Excellent for fresh eating due to their mild flavor.
-Ideal for salads and sandwiches.
+Great for salads and sandwiches.

 Texas Super Sweet

 Description: Texas Super Sweet onions are large, globe-shaped onions with a very sweet flavor.
-They have a light yellow to white skin and are known for their excellent storage qualities.
+They have light yellow to white skin and are known for good storage.

 Growing Season: Fall and Winter